Jeff-ChenFan-Wang/TelecomChurnAnalysis/README.md

 I'll admit this techstack is a little overengineered since I wanted practice with tools such as Docker and FastAPI (later once the AWS bill starts ramping up I may simplify it down to the barebones).<br>

 ## Model Results for Business Stakeholders
-Most of the time metrics such as AUROC, F1-Scores, Average Precision etc. are too complicated to explain to other department personnel within the company without a degree of statistical background.
-Hence most business stakeholders prefer to use metrics such as gain and lift which we see below:<br>
+Most of the time metrics such as AUROC, F1-Scores, Average Precision etc. are too complicated to explain to personnel within the company without statistical backgrounds (These metrics however are still included in the Model training notebook).
+Hence most business stakeholders prefer to use metrics such as gain and lift instead, which we see below:<br>
 <img src = "readmeImgs/gainChart.png" width = 350><br>
  - The gain chart indicates the percentage of customers that will churn correctly identified by the model at each decile of customers.
     - This gain chart therefore indicates that by just offering 20% of all our customers a special promotion for staying, we may be able to reduce churn rates by nearly 50%. <br>